Trehalose

 What is the recommended dosage of Trehalose?

-Does Trehalose interact with medications?
+Does Trehalose interact with any medications?